mose247/RT-first-assignment/README.md

         step++
         prevErr= err
-        dt= compute the enlapsed time
+        dt= compute the enlapsed time from the collection of the last error sample end while
-    end while

     stop motors